mkashwin/unifiednamespace/README.md

 * The MQTT listener to persist UNS messages & SPB messages to the Historian can be found at [04_uns_historian](./04_uns_historian/README.md)
 * The MQTT listener to read SPB messages, translate and transform them to the UNS can be found at  [05_sparkplugb](./05_sparkplugb/README.md)
 * The MQTT listener to publish UNS messages, to a kafka topic [06_uns_kafka](./06_uns_kafka/README.md)
+* A module which connects with all the data sources; Neo4j, TimescaleDB, Kafka and MQTT to provide GraphQL apis to query the UNS [07_uns_graphql](./07_uns_graphql/README.md)

 I choose to wite the client in Python even thought Python is not as performant as Go, C or Rust primarily because